Career tips

 From a pen of a recruiter…

-1. Prepare! - Yes, it’s so simple.
+Yes, it's so simple!

 - However, most candidates don’t devote time and effort for the interview preparation and believe me, recruiters and hiring managers notice it.